rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 Move the images in the `rancher-windows-images.tar.gz` to your private registry using the scripts to load the images.
 The `rancher-windows-images.txt` is expected to be on the workstation in the same directory that you are running the `rancher-load-images.ps1` script.

-1. Using `powershell`, log into your private registry if required.
+1. Using `powershell`, log into your private registry if required:

     ```plain
     docker login <REGISTRY.YOURDOMAIN.COM:PORT>
     ```

-1. Using `powershell`, use `rancher-load-images.ps1` to extract, tag and push the images from `rancher-images.tar.gz` to your private registry.
+1. Using `powershell`, use `rancher-load-images.ps1` to extract, tag and push the images from `rancher-images.tar.gz` to your private registry:

     ```plain
     ./rancher-load-images.ps1 --registry <REGISTRY.YOURDOMAIN.COM:PORT>